 In the eighth issue of Wandelwecker, our morning impulse for a social and ecological metropolis, we discuss with two experts:

 - Daniel Buchholz holds a degree in industrial engineering and was a member of the Berlin House of Representatives from October 2001 to November 2021.
 As spokesman for urban development, environment, climate protection of the SPD parliamentary group, he actively represented these topics in state politics.
 During his studies in industrial engineering at the Technical University of Berlin, he worked at industrial companies in Berlin and also as a journalist.
 After graduating, he worked at Deutsche Telekom for more than ten years, first as a group trainee and until the end of 2009 as a senior project manager in the area of IT solutions for major customers.

 - Since 2010, Marlies Bock has been a staff member at the Independent Institute for Environmental Issues e.V.
 (UfU).
 She studied industrial engineering with a specialization in environmental technology and completed further training as a building energy consultant.
 Since 2016, she has headed the "Energy Efficiency & Energy Transition" department at UfU.
 In the research network Ecornet Berlin, she leads the project "Heat Turnaround in Non-Residential Buildings".
-Furthermore, she is involved in various energy saving projects in schools and daycare centers of the UfU.
+Furthermore, she is involved in various energy saving projects in schools and daycare centres of the UfU.
 School buildings in passive house construction were investigated in one of the completed projects.

 Moderation: Valentin Tappeser, Overall Coordination Ecornet Berlin, IÖW